 This week we launched a creative commons multimedia e-textbook, Fundamentals of Music Theory.
 This came about as the result of a pilot Open Educational Resource project, and – funded by a Student Experience Grant – we paid three Music student interns to work on the transfer of a range of existing digital materials into this new source, providing some valuable work experience.
 (The valuable part came from the tutelage of the OER team, with their experience in collaborative project working and their handling and direction of the interns.
 It was also valuable for me to watch how they did this, and to see our students operating in a different context, away from lectures and tutorials.)

-Overall it was a very positive experience, though the timing of the project meant that it took place across perhaps the most stressful and intense period of working of everyone’s career to date.
-First discussions then application coincided with the end of a period of industrial action/the onset of the pandemic.
+Overall it was a very positive experience, though the timing of the project meant that it took place across perhaps the most stressful and intense period of working I have known.
+Early discussions and then application coincided with the end of a period of industrial action/the onset of the pandemic.
 The recruitment phase took place in lockdown Semester 1, 2020.
 The active, funded portion ran from January to June 2021 while we struggled on to the end of the locked-down academic year.

 The example of PhD viva voce examinations: an extended, rigorous, intellectually and creatively gruelling dialogue between scrutinizers and defender, the culmination of a minimum three years independent work by the candidate.
-Pre-meeting, examination, and feedback session all in cannot take less than 3 hours.
-Yet in my role these days as supervisor, or examiner, or chair of these events, it comes down to me personally to make provision of anything beyond a glass of water.
+The process has thankfully been modernized (and shortened) compared to the most antiquated version of this rite of passage.
+But still: pre-meeting, examination, and feedback session all in cannot take less than 3 hours, usually longer.
+The standard hospitality for this event now?
 No tea or coffee.
 No biscuits.
 Forget sandwiches!
-And don’t even dream of a hot meal, who’s got time for that?

 It’s revealing that locked-down, virtual Zoom vivas have felt like a relief because of the way that they remove what has become burdensome hospitality.
 But I don’t want to lose these skills and opportunities!